ZupIT/beagle-docs/content/en/docs/Get Started/Creating a project from scratch/Case Android/_index.md

 ### **Step 5:  BeagleActivity**

 Beagle offers a default `Activity` to manage all `server-driven activities`.
 However, it is possible to create a more specific activity to handle server-driven screens differently.
-You will create a new activity inheriting from `BeagleActivity` and will annotate it with `@BeagleComponent`.
-You can find a detailed step on how to create one at the [**Beagle Activity**](/docs/resources/customization/beagle-for-android/custom-beagle-activity/) session
+You will create a new activity inherited from `BeagleActivity` and it will annotate with `@BeagleComponent`.
+Check more information on how to create one at the [**Beagle Activity**](/docs/resources/customization/beagle-for-android/custom-beagle-activity/) page.

 {{% alert color="info" %}}
 {{% /alert %}}